Take Your Learning to the Next Level! See More Content Like This On The New Version Of Perxeive.

 If spot trades at or above 124 JPY per 1 USD prior to the expiration time on the expiration date, then the option terminates.
 If spot does not trade at or above 124 prior to the expiration time on the expiration date, then the buyer of the option will sell USD at 119 if spot is at or below that level at expiration.

-2. Parity at the barrier If the knockout option is a parityout, i.e. if it has intrinsic value when the outstrike is triggered then the price should reflect the additional risk at the barrier.
+Parity at the barrier If the knockout option is a parityout, i.e. if it has intrinsic value when the outstrike is triggered then the price should reflect the additional risk at the barrier.
 In particular the width of the bid ask price should be consistent in currency terms with the width of an equivalent One Touch digital with a coincident barrier.
 It should also be checked that the amount of parity is within any limits that are set for such discontinuous risk, allowing for the fact that there may be trades with similar risk in any existing portfolio of barrier options.
+This risk is similar to that of a reverse knockout option that we will see in a later section.

 In the next section we continue our introduction to barrier options by looking at knockout option risk management considerations.